sedatbuyuk/Scientific-Study-of-Religion-Through-Schizoid-Experience/README.md

 # Scientific-Study-of-Religion-Through-Schizoid-Experience
 This repository hosts the scientific manuscript "Consciousness, Dream, and Evolution: A Scientific Perspective on Religion through the Schizoid Process".
 The paper explores the origins of religion from a neuropsychological and symbolic cognition perspective, grounded in experiential analysis of schizoid phases.
-Zenodo DOI: 10.5281/zenodo.15650880
+DOI: 10.5281/zenodo.15650880